pantheon-systems/documentation/source/docs/articles/sites/newrelic/new-relic-performance-analysis.md

 ---
 New Relic offers a wide array of metrics that provide a nearly real-time look into the performance of a web application.

-Enabling New Relic on Pantheon not only makes it easy for you to monitor to your performance, but it can also speed-up the support process by helping out support team visualize corresponding performance and symptoms.
+Enabling New Relic on Pantheon not only makes it easy for you to monitor your performance, but it can also speed-up the support process by helping your support team visualize corresponding performance and symptoms.

 ## Enabling New Relic